101 Great Disney World Tips

 1. Free FastPass+ has been replaced by the paid Genie+ and Lightning Lane line-skipping options.
 These can save you a ton of time, but we do not recommend buying them every day or at every park.
 See our Guide to Genie+ and Lightning Lanes at Walt Disney World for everything you need to know.

-2. Disney Enchantment, the fireworks show that debuted last year, draws large crowds despite being mediocre.
-(In its defense, there’s only so “bad” watching pyro explode over Cinderella Castle can be!)
-For where to watch, consult our Best Magic Kingdom Fireworks Viewing Spots post, which contains a map of the best & worst viewing locations, and stake out a spot around 45 minutes in advance.
+2. Happily Ever After has made its triumphant return, and it’s better than ever with enhanced effects and projections.
+For where to watch, consult our Best Magic Kingdom Fireworks Viewing Spots post, which contains a map of the best & worst viewing locations, and stake out a spot around 30-45 minutes in advance.

 6. Extra Magic Hours has been replaced by Early Entry and Extended Evening Hours, both of which have differ dramatically from their predecessor.
 See our Guide to Early Entry at Walt Disney World and Guide to Extended Evening Hours for more rules, eligibility, strategy, etc.